a-karma/Bogor_Workshop/DAY_4/Session1.md

     RD71_1_coarsePattern.psmc > combined_coarsePattern.psmc
 ```

-To simplify the psmc results, we need to run the .psmc file with `psmc_plot.pl`.
+To simplify the psmc results, we need to parse the .psmc file with `psmc_plot.pl`.
 First let have a look on this script to see what it does.
 ```sh
 psmc_plot.pl
 ```

 An important thing here is to make sure we use the correct mutation rate and generation time.
-Because there is no mutation rate estimates yet for babirusa, we used domestic pig mutation rate here and average generation time we found on babirusa in captivity.
+Because there is no mutation rate estimates yet for babirusa, we used a mutation rate estimated for domestic pigs.
+We set the average generation time as expected for babirusa in captivity.
 ```sh
 psmc_plot.pl -u 1.5e-09 -g 3 -s 100 -Y 1 -m 5 -n 30 -p -M "SE, TO" babirusa_chr1_coarse combined_coarsePattern.psmc
 ```